 Of course, in the last few years, SMEs have also become even more reliant on their IT systems so small businesses are more vulnerable both because they have more IT kit to protect and because there are more people trying to disrupt, or cause damage to that kit maliciously.
 And not forgetting basic human error.
 An HIV clinic in London was fined last year by the Information Commissioner’s Office for sending an email newsletter and cc’ing rather than bcc’ing all the recipients (making them visible to all).
-And it seems that when employees leave a job in acrimonious circumstances, instead of punching the boss, they’re just as likely to download a company’s sensitive data and release it (the supermarket Morrisons being a high profile casualty of this particular vengeful attack).
+And it seems that when employees leave a job in acrimonious circumstances, instead of punching the boss, they’re just as likely to download a company’s sensitive data and release it (the supermarket Morrisons (external link) being a high profile casualty of this particular vengeful attack).

 Part of the problem for SMEs is they are increasingly becoming a target because bigger companies have more resources to protect themselves from cyber risk, forcing hackers to focus on their supply chain vulnerabilities.
 A lot of the big breaches – US retailer Target being a classic example – are where hackers have got in through a supplier’s vulnerability.
 Bigger companies now see their suppliers as part of their IT security perimeter and are beginning to insist on those suppliers having proper IT security in place.
 It could affect the competitiveness of some smaller businesses if they haven’t got the right policies and safeguards in place.
 This issue is explored in much more detail in the annual Hiscox Cyber Readiness Report, which provides an up-to-the-minute picture of SME cyber readiness and best practice advice on this ever-evolving threat.